D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 The exhibit shows that the status of the peering `VNet1-VNet2` is `initiated` but in order to be working the status should progress to `connected`.
-This will happen when the `VNet2-VNet1` sideof teh peering is also created and set up.
+This will happen when the `VNet2-VNet1` sideof the peering is also created and set up.

 When you create a Vnet peering from the Azure Portal this option is available